script-doodle/termux-biometric/README.md

 nano ../usr/etc/zshrc
 ```

-Take your cursor to the very end of editor by scrolling up or by using arrow &darr; button and paste the code below
+Take your cursor to the very end of an editor by scrolling up or by using the arrow &darr; button and paste the code below

 ```
 if termux-fingerprint | grep -q "AUTH_RESULT_FAILURE"; then am stopservice com.termux/.app.TermuxService fi
 ```
-Then execute next few commands accordingly. `CTRL+o` to finish editing, &#9166; to save the file and `CTRL+x` to exit the editor
+Then execute the next few commands accordingly. `CTRL+o` to finish editing, &#9166; to save the file and `CTRL+x` to exit the editor

 </br>